1938 FIFA World Cup qualification: Group 7

-Group 8

 First round

 Latvia qualified for the final round.

 Final round

 Austria qualified, but was later incorporated by Germany during the Anschluss.
 FIFA offered the place to England (winner of the 1937–38 British Home Championship), who had opted not to enter the competition, but they declined the offer; FIFA decided not to allow anyone else to qualify, leaving the World Cup one team short.